How to become a social worker

 So, what do you need to be a social worker?
 There are specific qualifications in Australia.
 Social workers must register with the Australian Association of Social Workers (AASW).
 To register, you must satisfy the AASW education requirements.
 The social worker education requirements are either a bachelor's degree in the discipline or an approved undergraduate degree and a master's degree in social work.

-As a social worker in Australia, you can make a real, positive impact on people's lives and society through mental health support, child protection, social justice, human rights advocacy, community development, and more.
-If you study social work as a double degree, you can open up more career opportunities with a specialisation in social sciences, law, the arts or criminology and criminal justice.
+The Bachelor of Social Work (Honours) also allows you to explore areas of specialisation that interest you, preparing you for a range of social work career paths.
+If you study social work as a double degree, you can unlock more career opportunities with a specialisation in social sciences, law, the arts or criminology and criminal justice.

 To get the qualifications needed to be a social worker in Australia, you can expect to study full-time for four to six years.
 At a minimum, an undergraduate bachelor’s degree will take four years of full-time study.
 A postgraduate master’s degree is an additional two years of study.